jlhapp/Basic_Mapping/README.md

 You will need the rgdal, raster, rgeos libraries.
 First import both shapefiles using the readOGR() function.
 Finally, use the union function (for example: union(*shp1*, *shp2*)) and plot the result.  **Code is available in the "Merge.R" script.

+*JOIN SHAPEFILE AND CSV ATTRIBUTES*

+You will need the sp library.
+First import the shapefile and csv files using readOGR() function and read.csv() function respectively.
+Note the names of the fields/columns that you will need to merge the two datasets together.
+Name a new object and use the merge() function.  **Code is available in the "AttributeJoin.R" script.

 #CSV Files
 In order to add xy information from a csv file, you need to have x, y coordinates in the csv file, separating the x and y coordinates into two columns.
 Import the csv file into R using read.csv("file location and extension").
 To view all of the data and column headings, use the print() function.
 To view the first three rows of data use the head function.
 For example: head(*object name*, 3)